popey/popey.com-blog/content/post/2021/01/late-night-linux-extra-14-transcription.md

 tags = ['podcast', 'latenightlinux', 'linux', 'snapcraft']
 +++

 I was recently interviewed by Joe Ressington for [Late Night Linux Extra episode 14](https://latenightlinux.com/late-night-linux-extra-episode-14/).
 Here's a transcription I typed up, which may be useful.
 I used an automated tool to create the transcription, then tidied it up myself.
-If you spot anything which doesn't match the audio, and is materially important, do feel free to proose an edit on GitHub (link at the top of the page).
+If you spot anything which doesn't match the audio, and is materially important, do feel free to propose an edit on GitHub (link at the top of the page).

 ----